Want to allow Bedrock players to be able to join your Java server? Follow this guide to learn how!

 Step 4: Configuring Geyser

-Now we need to configure Geyser to allow connections from Bedrock Edition.
 After installing the Geyser plugin, start your server to generate the Geyser config file.

 .